 Individuals to matter less in 2000 Today’s family may fade away, like horse and buggy By the year 2000, Americans may travel by ballistic missile,

-Fanzines: Chaotic dabblings in the ’80s Fanzines emphasize the negative side of everything, but still manage to be witty and thought-provoking. by Jim Reichenberger One
+1980s fanzines: Chaotic dabblings from the eighties Fanzines emphasize the negative side of everything, but still manage to be witty and thought-provoking.
+From an article

 What’s in store for the next 10 years?
 To shed light on the future, Family Weekly invited leaders from all walks of life to gaze into their crystal balls and report what they see.
 Welcome to the ’80s.